jojo157/learning-platform/README.md

 - [Google Fonts](https://fonts.google.com/) was used to import the font selectedfor the website.
 - [jQuery](https://jquery.com/) was used as a Javascript library.
+- [jQuery Aplus](http://japlus.simplit.it/) is a plugin that was used for confirmation messages.
+- [Materialise](https://materializecss.com/) was used as a framework for layout and responsiveness to create this application.

 ### Version Control